Laserfiche/lf-sample-repository-api-nodejs/README.md

 - Select 'Service', enter a unique name
 - Select the app service account to be the one created on step 1
 - Click on the 'Authentication' Tab and create a new AccessKey
-- Copy the accessKey for later use
+- Download key as 'base-64 string' for later use

 #### 3. Create a .env file